 To enable Kerberos single sign-on functionality, administrator configure Gateway Connector with credentials for a service account trusted to perform Kerberos Constrained Delegation.

 Users try to access malicious websites that cause severe damage.
 Also, they violate enterprise regulation and policies.
 To overcome this problem, adopting Citrix Secure Workspace Access that filters risky websites that pose a risk to an organization.
 Along with, creates a watermark content throughout the session that includes the user’s name and IP address.

 It is common today, the user’s login credentials stolen, and the user may not be aware of this action.
 Cybercriminals use variety of exertion to apprehend the end user data and one of the common scenarios is keylogger malware to capture user data.
 These malware products easily enter to user machine and start obtaining the user information.
 The event can lead to significant damage to any organization or an individual.
 To overcome this problem, the organization has to invest heavily in protecting user data and create a defensive shield against using anti-keylogger.

 Similarly, another enhancement in the keylogger is the screenshot logging feature.
 This malicious program operates by making screenshots of the user desktop to capture the information shown on the screen.
 Multiple software installed and policies are imposed on user end-point to overcome image grabbing of the user desktop screen.
 It can lead to slower performance of user desktops and environment.

-Citrix Access Control has advanced policies used to protect organization data.
+Citrix Secure Workspace Access has advanced policies used to protect organization data.
 Endpoint security is an important security consideration for any organization due to the maximum breach occurs at endpoints.
 App protection policies are rules and applied while enabling enhanced security to a SaaS app.
 Following are two advanced security policies that can be used by customers:

 - Protects against key-logging and screen capture